Mao Hosoya: Youth career

-Born in Ushiku City, he started playing football in the first grade of elementary school, inspired by his father.
-Hosoya came up through the ranks of the Kashiwa Reysol's academy.
+Born in Ushiku City, Hosoya started playing football in the first grade of elementary school, inspired by his father.
+He came up through the ranks of the Kashiwa Reysol's academy.
 He started at Kashiwa Reysol AATOR '82 then moving on through the U-15s whilst at elementary school and junior high school.
 Due to its close ties with Kashiwa Reysol, Hosoya attended Nippon Sport Science University Kashiwa High School whilst playing for the U-18s.

-He made his debut for the U-18s aged 16 in April 2018, when appearing in the Prince Takamado Trophy JFA U-18 Football League in a game against Júbilo Iwata U-18s.
+Hosoya made his debut for the U-18s aged 16 in April 2018, when appearing in the Prince Takamado Trophy JFA U-18 Football League in a game against Júbilo Iwata U-18s.
 The following month, he scored his first goal for the U-18s in a 1–1 draw with Aomori Yamada High School.
 He went on to make 19 appearances through the 2018 season.

 In 2019, aged 17, Hosoya was registered as a top team player for Reysol on a Type 2 contract.
 He continued to play for the U-18s as well as represent the first team.
 In 2019 for the U-18s, he made 16 appearances and scored 10 goals in all competitions, including a hat-trick against Júbilo Iwata U-18s.

 Club career

+Kashiwa Reysol

 Whilst registered as a Type 2 player, in March 2019 Hosoya made his J.League debut in a 2–0 league defeat to Tokyo Verdy, coming on as a 64th-minute substitute for Yusuke Segawa.
 He scored his first senior goal in a 4–0 Emperor's Cup victory over Iwate Grulla Morioka.

 In September 2019, it was announced that Hosoya would be promoted fully to the top team for the 2020 season.

 Hosoya only made two league appearances in his rookie season in 2020, largely due to the form of eventual MVP and top goalscorer Michael Olunga and Hosoya generally finding the transition to senior football difficult.

 With both Olunga and Hiroto Goya leaving the club at the end of the 2020 season, Hosoya was afforded much more opportunity during the 2021 campaign.
 He scored his first league goal for the club in a 2–1 defeat to Yokohama F. Marinos after coming on as a late substitute.
 He went on to make 35 appearances across all competitions and scored 3 goals.

-The 2022 season was a breakout season for Hosoya, as he had become the first choice forward for Reysol.
+The 2022 season was a breakout season for Hosoya, as he had become the first-choice forward for Reysol.
 He started the season in fantastic form, scoring 6 goals in the first 16 league games.
-By the end of the season he had made 34 appearances and scored 8 goals and coupled with his impressive performances was enough to earn him the 2022 J.League Best Young Player award.
+By the end of the season, he had made 34 appearances and scored 8 goals and coupled with his impressive performances was enough to earn him the 2022 J.League Best Young Player award.